Self-care tips for anyone who works in mining

 • Make a deal with yourself to take your annual leave

-• Book a holiday and ensure the next one is booked (even if is just a long weekend) before you return home after this holiday (to give you something to look forward to)
+• Book a holiday and ensure the next one is booked (even if it’s just a long weekend) before you return home after this holiday (to give you something to look forward to)

 • Turn your phone off, or leave it at home if you go out